smilleeymilleey/calculatorproject/calcapp/README.md

 # calculatorproject
-This is my first javascript project where I will be creating a calculator
+This is my first official project.
+I used html and css to create a google chrome extension.